Florazon: The Complete Guide To This Aroma Chemical

 Safely Information

-• Wear protective gear: nitrile gloves keep the liquid off your skin and safety glasses shield your eyes from splashes
+• Wear personal protective gear: gloves prevent skin contact and safety glasses shield your eyes from accidental splashes

 Summary